 Decoy Landing Pages

 Phishing campaigns can be supplemented with decoy landing pages that are exact replicas of your organization's website or a recognized service (Outlook, Salesforce, etc.) depending on the campaign goals.

 All Silent Breach trainers are seasoned security experts, with extensive experience in training in the public, private and military world.
 Silent Breach offers on-site or virtual workshops designed to respond to the latest threats.

 An updated version of phishing, smishing occurs via SMS or other text messaging platform like WhatsApp or Facebook.
-As users have learned to handle emails with care, texting services have become the new battleground for social hackers.
+As users learn to handle emails carefully, texting has become the new battleground for social hackers.

 © Copyright Silent Breach.
 All Rights Reserved.